-- Fit bushes into Red dot location holes and offer the jig to the worktop as shown.
-The Green dot location holes will be uppermost. - Position the jig across the width of the worktop.
-Loosely fit the length stop. - Fasten length stop to template so that it traps the template across the worktop between the Red dot location bushes and the stop.
-Tighten up the knob. - Remove the bushes from Red dot location hole.
-The template is now set to cut the correct length of joint.
+- Fit bushes into Green dot location holes and offer the jig to the male worktop as shown.
+Face marked Green dot must be uppermost. - Insert location bush in Red dot location hole as shown, and position the jig across the width of the male worktop.
+Loosely fit the length stop (or adjustable long clamp). - Fasten length stop (or adjustable long clamp) to template so that it traps the template across the worktop between the Red dot location bush and the stop (or adjustable long clamp).
+Tighten up the knob. - Remove the bush from Red dot location hole.
+The template is now set to cut the correct length of joint for the female cut. - Some carcasses may have their backs reduced which means in turn the worktop width will be reduced.
+Please take this into consideration when setting the length stop.